Pride Night

 Martin Jones of the Seattle Kraken wears a rainbow-themed jersey during a Pride Night game in 2023.

-A Pride Night is a game hosted by a sports team to recognize and attract individuals from the LGBTQ community.
-During such a game, the home team often acknowledges LGBTQ fans and honors certain individuals or groups.
-The first Pride Night was hosted by the Los Angeles Dodgers of Major League Baseball (MLB) in 2000, and subsequent events have since been hosted by teams from all of the major professional sports leagues in the United States and Canada.
+A Pride Night (also called Pride Day or Pride game) is a game hosted by a sports team to recognize and attract individuals from the LGBTQ community.
+During such a game, the home team acknowledges LGBTQ fans and honors certain individuals or groups.
+The first Pride Night by a team in a major U.S. and Canadian league was hosted by the Los Angeles Dodgers of Major League Baseball (MLB) in 2000, and since then, Pride events have been hosted by teams in most major leagues.
+Some leagues, teams, and players have limited their association with Pride celebrations, causing controversy.

 Description

-MLB teams often dedicate certain regular season games for specific groups or for specific causes, often as a way to attract members of these communities to their games.
-For instance, in 2015, the Philadelphia Phillies hosted numerous regular season events at their home venue, Citizens Bank Park, such as Jackie Robinson Salute in April, First Responders Night in May, and Grandparents Day in September.
-Pride Night events, which recognize the LGBTQ community, are typically held in June, which is Pride Month.
-In 2021, the Los Angeles Dodgers' Pride Night was one of the first Pride events to take place in the city that year.
+Pride Night events, which recognize the LGBTQ community, are typically held in June, which is Pride Month in many countries.
 Pride Night games typically see a higher turnout of LGBTQ fans than normal, with Dodgers executive Erik Braverman estimating that up to half of the audience for their 2021 event being members of the LGBTQ community.
 During the events, LGBTQ-themed team merchandise is usually sold or given away, while LGBTQ symbols, such as pride flags and rainbow colors, are prominently displayed in the venue.

+International

+FIFA World Cup

+At the 2026 FIFA World Cup, Egypt and Iran played a Group G match on June 26, 2026, at Seattle Stadium.
+Since Seattle Pride took place the same weekend, the local organizing committee had designated the June 26 match as a "Pride Match," before the teams were known.
+Both countries objected to the designation for their World Cup match.
+Seattle's Pride Match Advisory Committee spokesperson said: "The Pride Match has been scheduled to celebrate and elevate Pride events in Seattle and across the country and it was planned well in advance."
+Iranian Football Federation President Mehdi Taj said both countries had "objections" and that the branding was an "irrational move that supports a certain group."
+Iran was planning to appeal the decision.
+The Egyptian Football Association sent a formal letter to FIFA Secretary General Mattias Grafström rejecting "in absolute terms" LGBTQ connections to the game.
+The match proceeded without incident, ending in a 1-1 draw.
+Some fans expressed disappointment about the lack of Pride-related celebrations inside the stadium.